Brijendra Singh (Haryana politician): Political career

 Singh contested the 2019 Indian General Election from Hisar as a Bharatiya Janata Party (BJP) candidate and was elected to the 17th Lok Sabha.
 He secured 51.1% of the vote share and won by a margin of 3,14,068 votes.

 As a Member of Parliament, he was a Member of the Public Accounts Committee (India), Standing Committee on Defence (India), Consultative Committee, Ministry of Youth Affairs and Sports, Committee on Rules, Committee on Petitions, the Joint Committee on the Biological Diversity (Amendment) Bill, 2021, and the Joint Committee on the Multi-State Co-operative Societies (Amendment) Bill.

 He was among the few members of the BJP who extended support to the Indian wrestlers' protest in 2023, while serving as Member of Parliament.

 He resigned from the primary membership of the BJP on 10 March 2024 citing 'compelling political reasons' and joined the Congress party.
 He contested the 2024 Haryana Legislative Assembly election from Uchana Kalan constituency, and lost by a margin of 32 votes.

 He was appointed as the Vice-Chairman of the Foreign Affairs Department of the All India Congress Committee in August 2025.

-On 5 October 2025, he began a state-wide padayatra in Haryana called 'Sadbhav Yatra'.
+On 5 October 2025, he began a state-wide padayatra in Haryana, Sadbhav Yatra.
 He described the aims of the Yatra as strengthening brotherhood, raising awareness about state and national issues, and unifying Congress workers and leaders.
 Sadbhav Yatra is inspired by Rahul Gandhi's Bharat Jodo Yatra.